 - Kidtopia: http://www.kidtopia.info/

-If you want to be able to hand your phone to your child to play with in the back seat of the car without worrying about them messing up your phone or surfing the web for creepy content, what you can do is open up an app for the child and then set it up so that they can’t exit the app.
+If you want to let your child play with your phone in the back seat of the car without worrying about them messing it up or surfing the web for creepy content do this: open up an app for the child and then set it up so that they can’t exit the app.

-9. Consider using an app that limits the time your child spends online
+9. Use an app that limits the time your child spends online

 According to the Pew Research Institute, 50 percent of parents have used parental control tools to block, monitor, or filter their child’s online activities.